 Do you enjoy calling the local phone or cable companies?
+No one does.
 There is another way.

 The following are six reasons to utilize a telecom agent when procuring business phone and internet services:

-Training: Telecom training isn’t what it used to be.
-When I started at US West (now CenturyLink) I went through eleven weeks of initial training before I answered one customer call.
+Telecom training isn’t what it used to be.
+When I started at U.S. West (now CenturyLink), I went through eleven weeks of initial training before answering one customer call.
 The same thing happened when I worked for Pacific Bell.
-Eleven weeks might sound like a lot but that time was jammed packed with instruction and I continue to use the information I learned.
+Eleven weeks might sound like a lot, but that time was jammed packed with instruction, and I continue to use the information I learned.

 That sort of training is unheard of now.
-New reps starting at Verizon, CenturyLink and AT&T receive limited training and are instructed to rely on sales managers and sales engineers for support.
-Trouble is, those people are supporting teams of reps and are seldom available.
+New reps starting at Verizon, CenturyLink, and AT&T receive limited training and are instructed to rely on sales managers and sales engineers for support.
+The trouble is, those people are supporting teams of reps and are seldom available.

 Agents are ex phone company reps.
 They started their careers with the phone companies and then transitioned to the agent channel.
 Typically they have years of experience and have received copious amounts of training.
 Not only do they possess a high level of telecom expertise, they understand the inner workings of the phone company.
 That knowledge can be instrumental when working through a service issue or problematic installation.

-Who they work for: Carrier reps work for the carriers.
+Carrier reps work for the carriers.
 Agents work for their clients.
-Carriers manage their reps behavior with comp plans.
-The result is, direct reps sell the services that offer them the highest payouts and will keep their managers off their backs.
+Carriers manage their reps’ behavior with comp plans.
+The result is that carrier direct reps sell the services that offer them the highest payouts and keep their managers off their backs.
 Carrier reps are only paid to make sales; after a sale is completed, they’re onto the next prospect.

-The sales process: The choice is yours: contact a number of sales reps, schedule multiple meetings and then deal with all the follow up.
-That or deal with one individual, who’s acting as your customer advocate and let that person manage the carriers.
+The choice is yours: contact several sales reps, schedule multiple meetings, and then deal with all the follow-up.
+That or deal with one individual acting as your customer advocate and letting that person manage the carriers.